Cyclones Gulab and Shaheen: Oman

 A child who had gone missing during the flooding was found dead in Wilayah of Al Amarat.
 Another person, also in Muscat, is reported missing.
 Two foreign workers were killed when a hill collapsed on their house, while more than 5,000 people were put up in emergency shelters.
 290.8 mm of downpour were recorded in Suwaiq, a wilayat and Al-Khaboura at 167.9 mm.
 A building also collapsed in Suwaiq on October 4, with unknown workers inside; no fatalities were recorded.
 Many houses were inundated with floods, forcing people to climb on their roofs for safety.
 Several wadis and reefs in the country also overflowed due to heavy rains.

 Coastal areas were also affected by storm surges from Shaheen.
 369 mm of downpour were reported in the wilayat of Al-Khaboura, the highest in association with the storm, as of October 4.
 The Royal Oman Police rescued two people stranded in a wadi in Suwaiq on October 4 while the Al-Khoud dam was reported to be overflowed due to heavy rains.
 Authorities of the Civil Defence and Ambulance (CDAA) also saved several people who were stuck inside their vehicles.
 52 mph winds were recorded on Suwaiq on October 3 and 36 mph sustained winds and gusts up to 51 mph were reported on Muscat International Airport at that day.

 In total, at least 14 people died in Oman.
 Many towns and cities saw their average annual rainfall or more in just one day or less.
 Dams overflowed, and there were multiple reports of landslides across the affected regions.
 Roads were blocked due to flooding and other debris.
 Mud also collected in flooded areas.
 Muscat had seen flooding in several areas, along with felled trees and other structural damage.
 However, the city mostly returned to normal the next day.

-The clean-up operation in Oman was estimated to cost more than $100 million (38 million Omani Rials).
-At least 1,000 homes were affected, not counting the farms and private businesses.
-Volunteers in the operation noted fallen street lights, broken telecom masts, dead animals, and damaged roads and bridges.
+It was estimated that more than 1,000 houses were damaged, with a preliminary estimated damage of about OMR30–50 million (US$78–130 million).
+The Ministry of Finance finalized the damage at OMR200 million (US$520 million).